 She continued in this role until 1996 when she became the training coordinator for the Paul Dojack Youth Centre.
 In 2002 she took on a supervisory role from which she retired in the fall of 2005.
 Two things Carol learned through her professional career: don’t take anything personally and never show fear.

 At the age of 50 Carol participated in the Masters Track Meet held in Regina and has been ‘hooked’ ever since.
-She holds Saskatchewan and Canadian Indoor Track records for her age group in the 50m, 60m, and 200m run as well as long-jump and triple-jump events.
-On the Outdoor Track, Carol holds records for the 100m, the 200m as well as, the long and triple-jump events for women.
-She has competed in Alberta, British Columbia, Manitoba, New Brunswick, Maine, Utah and Riccione, Italy.
+She holds Saskatchewan and Canadian Indoor Track records for her age group in the 50m, 60m, 200m and 400m run as well as long-jump, high-jump and triple-jump events.
+On the Outdoor Track, Carol holds records for the 100m, the 200m as well as, the long, high and triple-jump events for women.
+She has competed in Alberta, British Columbia, Manitoba, New Brunswick, Maine, Utah, Italy, California and Hungary.
 In Italy in 2007 she won 3 gold at the World Masters Championships.
-Carol received both the Bob Adams award and the Sask.
+In Sacramento in 2011 she won 4 gold and Hungary in 2014 she won 5 gold.
+Carol received the Bob Adams award four times and the Sask.
 Sport Athlete of the year award three times.
-In 2008 she was ranked first in the world in the 100m and 200m runs in the W65-69.
-Masters Athletics Rankings 2008
+Carol was voted into the Canadian Master’s Hall of Fame in 2012, the Regina Sport’s Hall of Fame in 2014.

 Health, Social Services, Education, Sport